 To put it another way, in-app subscriptions are a type of in-app purchase with access to premium content granted only for the duration of the subscription.
 Once users stop subscribing, they revert back to a freemium account without any of the perks they used to benefit from.

-Now that we have a clear understanding of what app subscription is and what it isn’t, let’s have a little bit more detailed look at the benefits of getting mobile app subscription right.
+Now that we have a clear understanding of what app subscription is and what it isn’t, let’s have a little bit more detailed look at the benefits of getting mobile app subscriptions right.

 A steady revenue stream